metamesh/metamesh.org/content/english/standalone/about.md

 layout: standalone
 date: '2020-08-13T19:24:50.000+00:00'
 url: "/about"
+form_builder: false

 ---
 Meta Mesh Wireless Communities is a non-profit Internet Service Provider.
 We attack the Digital Divide in the Greater Pittsburgh areas by helping those who cannot afford or depend on their existing Internet Services.

 To do this, we raises grant funds and works with community groups, universities, and school districts to cover the cost of services.